gbrunner/mdcs-py/scripts/INSTRUCTIONS.md

   -  "onlineResource": "https://ps0009281.esri.com:6443/arcgis/service/GPM_2019/ImageServer/WCSServer" of "typeName": "WCSServer" - Set this to be your server URL/arcgis/service/servicename/ImageServer/WCSServer
   - "onlineResource": "https://ps0009281.esri.com:6443/arcgis/service/GPM_2019/ImageServer/WMSServer" of "typeName": "WMSServer" - Set this to be your server URL/arcgis/service/servicename/ImageServer/WMSServer

+## Publish the image service through the ArcGIS Admin page